Last month I started a tally of the books I purchased in the first half of the year.

 Then last month I believe, I entered another giveaway, this time by Aina @readbydusk, and won The Bath Haus, by P. J. Vernon.
 According to Goodreads reviews, It seems like a great thriller.
-Although the characters are described as horrible, the plot seems intriguing and the ending explosive.
+Although the characters are described as horrible, the plot seems intriguing, and the ending is explosive.

 I also purchased The Ballerinas, by Rachel Kapelke-Dale from Amazon, as a birthday gift myself.
 Initially, I read the library copy, but I loved it so much that I absolutely had to buy my own copy.
 Looking at that cover alone brings me lots of joy.

 And now, let me enumerate the list of used books I bought from my favorite local second-hand bookstore.

 The Year of Magical Thinking, by Joan Didion